-So rather than spending time to talk and actually getting to know each other you spend time indoors exploring other adventures.
-You have gone through a post break up makeover but you are still unsure of your new look.
+So rather than spending time to talk and actually getting to know each other, you spend time indoors exploring other adventures.
+You have gone through a post-break-up makeover but you are still unsure of your new look.
 You need to be appreciated for that too, not just your personality.

-Every touch, every kiss, every hunger for an inch of your skin: helps you heal, helps you love yourself again, helps you to regain your confidence in yourself again.
+Every touch, every kiss, every hunger for an inch of your skin helps you heal, helps you love yourself again, helps you to regain your confidence in yourself again.
 But this might be a false hope that doesn’t really matter in the long run.

 3. Show off

-Rumours spread like wildfire and people start looking at you differently.
+Breaking up, especially after a long-term committed relationship is hard, not only on yourself but also on your social reputation.
+Rumors spread like wildfire and people start looking at you differently.
 You don’t like being the villain in the public eye and you absolutely hate being an object of pity.

-So when you rebound in love you show it off to your acquaintances.
+So when you rebound in love, you show it off to your acquaintances.
 You show your partner off like a medal you have owned or a prize that you have earned.
 You show off that amazing chemistry between the two of you.
 You show off how happy you are, albeit faking it from outside.

 This little show and tell is mostly for the benefit of your ex.
 You make it a point that friends, especially friends who are in touch with your ex, see you with your new partner.
 You constantly try to convince your friends that your new partner is much better and you are comparatively happier than you were before.

-Related reading: Are You A Standby Lover?
+Related Reading: Are You A Standby Lover?
 15 Signs You Are A Backup Boyfriend

+During a rebound relationship, you haven’t yet gotten over your ex.
+So there is a relentless comparison going on in your mind of your new partner with your ex.
+While some things irritate you, there are also some things that make you nostalgic.
 These are the things that you want to remember, these are the things that make you regret the breakup and you know you will never have these things with any other partner ever again as it is always going to be different with newer relationships.

-But you still can’t help but compare your newer connections to your ex: as your ex has become some kind of standard for what you like or dislike in a person who you want to be in a romantic relationship with.
+This nostalgia is what makes you stick to a rebound because you have simply not moved on and are still lingering where they left you.
+You haven’t got your closure.
+But you still can’t help but compare your newer connections to your ex: as your ex has become some kind of standard for what you like or dislike in a person with whom you want to be in a romantic relationship.
 Your rebound partner may feel lost because they are fighting against and mostly losing to your idea of your ex.

-This is because you realise a lot of things.
+There comes a point in a rebound relationship where you realize it’s a sham.
+For no fault of your new partner, you don’t feel attracted toward them anymore.
+This is because you realize a lot of things.
 First of all, you have finally come to terms with the fact that you are not over your breakup yet nor over your ex.
-This is the first healthy step towards healing.
+This is the first healthy step toward healing.

 You need to tell them that and make a clean break of it.
 Thirdly, now it is time to ultimately move on.
 Take some time for yourself, talk to someone if it helps, pamper yourself: progress towards healing.
 The illusion of ‘things are alright’ has been making you hollow within but this complete disillusionment will actually help you to rise again.
-When you realise that you have reached the rock bottom then the only way you can go is up.
+When you realize that you have reached rock bottom then the only way you can go is up.